 In an interview with Babyology blogger, Dr. Koa Whittingham, University of Queensland parenting researcher and clinical and developmental psychologist states:

 “…babywearing is a convenient way to give generous physical contact to baby…Babywearing enables her [the mother] to pursue her own interests, passions and pleasures.
-It also makes regular physical exercise and social activities easier to pursue.
+It also makes regular physical exercise and social activities easier to pursue, you will even find yourself killing it at the Sacramento fitness Classes, isn’t crazy?
 This is not trivial … In fact, deliberately cultivating a rewarding lifestyle is an evidence-based treatment for depression… Babywearing can play an important role in building a rewarding lifestyle to prevent or to overcome postnatal depression.”

 Babywearing can also make it easier to combat isolation, which can precipitate and exacerbate depressive symptoms.
 Strap your baby on and go for a walk around the neighborhood or run to the grocery store.
 Better yet, go to a sling meet, find other caregivers who also wear their babies and begin building your village.
 The likelihood that you will meet someone who is going through the same thing you are is 1 in 5.

 So that’s it then, right?
 Babywearing is an effective treatment for PPMD?
 Not necessarily.
 More research is needed to determine whether babywearing can directly improve PPMD and related disorders.
 Beth L. Mah, Ph.D., of the Mothers and Babies Research Centre at the Hunter Medical Research Institute in Australia who published a review of 50 studies on postpartum depression and oxytocin (OT) in the Harvard Review of Psychiatry states: “I’m not sure that we know OT is associated with decreased PND [postnatal depression, another term for PPD].
 There is very little literature on OT and depression generally, let alone in PND.
 OT improves sensitive care giving but we don’t have enough evidence to use it in PND.”
-In response to a 2011 study linking lower levels of oxytocin in women at the end of their pregnancy with an increased risk for postpartum depression, Dr. Salih Yasin, of University of Miami Miller School of Medicine, stressed that even if the link is confirmed with further study, oxytocin isn’t the only factor affecting postpartum mood disorders.
+In response to a 2011 study linking lower levels of oxytocin in women at the end of their pregnancy with an increased risk for postpartum depression, Dr. Salih Yasin, of University of Miami Miller School of Medicine, suggested surgery for migraines, stressed that even if the link is confirmed with further study, oxytocin isn’t the only factor affecting postpartum mood disorders.
 Dr. Yasin states, “Postpartum depression has so many factors.
-Some of it has to do with socioeconomic status, the stress levels, the family history, previous depressive symptoms, the presence or absence of other medical conditions.”
+Some of it has to do with socioeconomic status, the stress levels, the family history, previous depressive symptoms, the presence or absence of other medical conditions, or a bad procedure that could generate Medical Claims.”

 In a survey of healthcare providers and mothers in Northern Ireland by babywearing consultant Aimee Gourley, one respondent stated: